Date: June 1, 2025

 In case of rain, we invite you to attach your bib to the handlebars of your bike using tie-wrap fasteners.

-The number on the bib is not linked to your registration, but will be used to collect your photo from the Chocolate Milk Photo Zone after the event.
+The number on the bib is not linked to your registration, but will be used to collect your photo from the Lait Photo Zone after the event.

 -> When you pass through the photo-taking area, make sure the number is visible.